 detecting, writing & work

-It’s always a great feeling to see my articles published in the magazine, but things have gone that one step further for me.
-Around this time last year I was lucky enough to be asked to help out with the layout of a few sections of Treasure Hunting magazine whilst their design and layout department were busy with other projects.
+It’s always a great feeling to see my articles published in the magazine, but things have gone that one step further as I’m back working on the magazine again.
+Around this time last year the guys at Treasure Hunting approached me to help out with the layout of a few sections of magazine whilst their design and layout department were busy with other projects.
 I did this for a couple of issues working on News & Views, Readers Finds and Auction Round-Up.
 Things worked out pretty well and it was fun to get my hands dirty doing magazine work again, a design discipline I hadn’t been involved with since the late 1990’s.

 Oh to find a hoard like this!

-So, just recently I was asked to help out on the magazine again but this time round it wasn’t just a couple of sections, it was the whole magazine.
+So, just recently I have been asked to help out on the magazine again but this time round it wasn’t just a couple of sections, it was the whole magazine.
 The guys at Treasure Hunting were in the process of looking for a new artworker, so they asked if I would cover for a few issues to give them time to find the right person for the job.
-I was more than happy to help out as I really enjoyed working on the magazine last time around, and again it’s proved to be a thoroughly enjoyable experience.
+I was more than happy to help out as I really enjoyed working on the magazine last time around, and again it’s proved to be an enjoyable experience.

 Pages full of history!